 WHO IS ELIGIBLE TO SUBMIT TO PAFF?

-• PAFF accepts films and videos made by and/or about people of African descent.
+• PAFF accepts films and content made by and/or about people of African descent.
 (Filmmaker needn't be of African descent.)
 Preferably, films should depict positive or realistic images.
+To be eligible, the film's main storyline must be driven by a leading Black character.

 • Films can be of any genre -- drama, comedy, horror, adventure, animation, romance, science fiction, experimental, etc. PAFF accepts features, featurettes, shorts and web series; narratives and documentaries.